jimmyangel/hildemorin/content/blog/2018-02-27-welcome-to-my-blog.md

 ---
 <img class="img-responsive" src="/images/uploads/1-blog-picture.jpg">

 For years I’ve been pondering with the idea of maintaining a blog but the commitment of having to post on a regular basis did not appeal to me.
-Instead, I have maintained an online presence through my fiber art Facebook and Instagram pages and my website.
+Instead, I have maintained an online presence through my fiber art Facebook and Instagram pages, and my website.

 _So here I am with my blog!_  My intention is to be all-inclusive, everyone can read my posts, facebook and non-facebook readers, Instagram and non-Instagram fans, students, followers from afar who cannot travel to take a class and visitors who just want to see what’s happening here.